 - to communicate with you, including some or all of the following:

 4.1 sending you information about products and services which we think may be of interest to you – If you agree, we will contact you (depending on your contact preferences) via email, post, telephone, sms, or by other electronic means such as via social and digital media this may include new product launches, newsletters and opportunities to participate in market research

-4.2 sending you annual requests based on information you previously provided to us – when our systems indicate that another review maybe due (based on the dates you entered for your most recent claim) we may re-submit your claim details to give you an idea of what your quotes could be for your next renewal.
+4.2 sending you annual requests based on information you previously provided to us – when our systems indicate that another review maybe due (based on the dates you entered for your most recent claim).
 In order to provide this service to you, we may also send that information to our HMRC so that they can calculate the refund available